datasciencecampus/classifai/README.md

 ```

-You can then 'search the vector store on your local system.
+You can then 'search' the vector store on your local system and look at its auxilary data.
 And its vectors and metadata will be stored in the `classifai_vector_stores` folder

 ```python